dell/patches/README.md

 ![](images/2023-06-26-11-27-06.png)

+## System Requirements

+These are the minimums

+- 1 core
+- 8 GBs of RAM
+- At least 80 GBs of free space on the partition you install to (this will be checked during installation)

 ## Our Stance on Security

 After initial setup nothing in Patches runs as sudo.
 Everything runs as user and in fact, if desired, you can run the entire installation as user without ever elevating to sudo.
 This includes the podman instance that powers Patches.